SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Data.md

 # Spring Boot

-Spring Boot is another project that is part of the **Spring Ecosystem**.
-It is a stand-alone tool used to build the backbone of **Spring Application**.
+Spring Boot is another part of the **Spring Ecosystem**.

+It is a standalone tool used to build the backbone of **Spring Application**.

-Its sole purpose is to help the developer get started with a web application and to reduces the development time, easing the configuration.
+Its primary purpose is to help the developer get started with a web application by reducing the development time and simplifying configuration.

-A pattern laid in the foundation of **Spring Boot** is the **convention over configuration** design pattern.
+**Spring Boot** is based on the **convention over configuration** design pattern.

-**Convention over configuration** is a widely used design pattern with the purpose to reduce the decisions that a developer should make during his work.
+This pattern aims to reduce the number of decisions we should make during the development process.

-Its idea is that if you follow the conventions a given framework has you willnott need to describe every decision in your code.
+When following the given framework's conventions, you should not describe every decision in your code.

 For instance, if you have a **Student** object in the application, it corresponds to the **students** table in the database.